AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 Critical review

+The claims by MongoDB that it fulfils all of the four ACID properties: atomicity, consistency, isolation, and durability is dubious.

 https://jimdowney.net/2012/03/05/be-careful-with-sloppy-quorums/

 Both Cassandra and DynamoDB uses hinted handoff.

 A page in the Riak wiki states that “R + W > N ensures strong consistency in a cluster” and includes a reference to the post by Vogels on eventual consistency.
 However, a recent Basho posting states that Riak uses sloppy quorums by default, though it uses strict quorums whenever the values of PR and PW are used rather than R and W. Overall, I didn’t find the Riak documentation clear on this important distinction.